“Now Dear, Don’t Get Emotional it’s Only Money”

 The aim of preparing is not to stop you being knocked off balance during the conversation (in fact it is more realistic to expect to be knocked off balance) but rather preparation will ensure that when you do get knocked off, you can stabilise yourself without missing a beat.
 With preparation you will expect the unexpected and be ready for it.

 I promise you, the more you interrogate your feelings and question which thoughts they are in response to, and the more you consider the possible responses your employer might have - the more confidently you will navigate the conversation.
 If you cannot face preparing alone, explore the issues with a trusted friend – I don’t mean the one who always agrees with you.
 I mean the one who loves you enough to be straight with you.
-To help you get started here are 5 things for you to consider, these apply to all difficult conversations – not just those about pay in your organisation:
+To help you get started here are my top 5 things to consider, these apply to all difficult conversations – not just those about pay in your organisation:

 - What is the issue I am trying to resolve?

 - What assumptions am I making about the situation and my employer?